Open quantum generalisation of Hopfield neural networks: Results

-\emph{\bf \em Mean-field solution---} Since the NN is defined in terms of fully-connected interactions, the mean-field approximation should be exact \cite{SM}.
-We consider the equations of motion for the time-dependent operators $\sigma_i^z$, $\sigma_i^{\pm}$.
-These $3N$ equations can be reduced to a closed set of equations for the $2p$ collective operators $s^{\alpha}_{\mu} = (1/N) \sum_{i=1}^N \xi_i^{(\mu)}\sigma_i^{\alpha}$ ($\alpha=z,y$).
-The mean-field approximation considers the evolution of the averaged collective variables $m_{\mu}^{z,y}=\braket{s_{\mu}^{z,y}}$ neglecting correlations between them \cite{SM}.
+Since the NN is defined in terms of fully-connected interactions, the mean-field approximation should be exact \cite{SM} and amounts to considering the evolution of the averaged collective variables $m_{\mu}^{z,y}=\braket{s_{\mu}^{z,y}}$ neglecting correlations between them \cite{SM}.
 The evolution equations then read: